daizutabi/ivory/docs/index.md

 run.results
 ```

-You can see, `test` results were added.
+As you can see, `test` results were added.

 ```python
 run.results.test.output[:5]
 ```

-Off course the target values are `np.nan`.
+Off course the target values for the test data are `np.nan`.

 ```python
 run.results.test.target[:5]